 - The Association must have a Secretary, a Chairperson and any other Office Bearers the Committee considers necessary.
-The Office Bearers, except for the Secretary, must be elected Committee Members and cannot be co-optees.
+The Office Bearers, except for the Secretary, must be elected Committee Members or Committee Members appointed to fill casual vacancies in accordance with Rule 41 but cannot be co-optees.
 An employee may hold the office of Secretary although not be a Committee Member.
 The Committee will appoint these Office Bearers.
-If the Secretary cannot carry out his/her duties, the Committee, or in an emergency the Chairperson, can ask another Office Bearer or employee to carry out the Secretary's duties until the Secretary returns. - 59.2 The Secretary and the other Office Bearers will be controlled, supervised and instructed by the Committee. - 59.3 The Secretary's duties include the following (these duties can be delegated to an appropriate employee with the Secretary assuming responsibility for ensuring that they are carried out in an effective manner): - 59.3.1 calling and going to all meetings of the Association and all the Committee Meetings;
+If the Secretary cannot carry out his/her duties, the Committee, or in an emergency the Chairperson, can ask another Office Bearer or employee to carry out the Secretary's duties until the Secretary returns. - The Secretary and the other Office Bearers will be controlled, supervised and instructed by the Committee. - 59.3 The Secretary's duties include the following (these duties can be delegated to an appropriate employee with the Secretary assuming responsibility for ensuring that they are carried out in an effective manner): - 59.3.1 calling and going to all meetings of the Association and all the Committee Meetings; - 59.3.2 keeping the minutes for all meetings of the Association and Committee; - 59.3.3 sending out letters, notices calling meetings and relevant documents to Members before a meeting; - 59.3.4 preparing and sending all the necessary reports to the Financial Conduct Authority and The Scottish Housing Regulator; - 59.3.5 ensuring compliance with these Rules; - 59.3.6 keeping the Register of Members and other registers required under these Rules; and

-- 59.3.2 keeping the minutes for all meetings of the Association and Committee; - 59.3.3 sending out letters, notices calling meetings and relevant documents to Members before a meeting: - 59.3.4 preparing and sending all the necessary reports to the Financial Conduct Authority and The Scottish Housing Regulator; - 59.3.5 ensuring compliance with these Rules; - 59.3.6 keeping the Register of Members and other registers required under these Rules; and - 59.3.7 supervision of the Association's seal. - The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Committee, or of a general meeting. - At its first meeting after registration of the Association, the Committee will elect the Chairperson of the Association.
-Thereafter a Chairperson will be appointed on an annual basis at the next scheduled Committee Meeting held after each annual general meeting.
+- 59.3.7 supervision of the Association's seal. - The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Committee, or of a general meeting. - At its first meeting after registration of the Association, the Committee will elect the Chairperson of the Association, the Secretary and any other Office Bearers the Committee considers necessary.
+Thereafter a Chairperson and other Office Bearers will be appointed on an annual basis at the next scheduled Committee Meeting held after each annual general meeting.